ASNA/SunFarm/docs/adding-image-to-page.md

 }
 ```

->&#128161; Notice how **Row=“3”** became as tall as the height of the image, pushing all the rest of the rows down.
+>&#128161; Notice how **Row="3"** became as tall as the height of the image, pushing all the rest of the rows down.
 This may or not be what we intended.

 ![Customer Icon Shows](/images/page-two-04_a.png)

-If we prefer not *to push* the rest of rows down, we can change the position style from: “relative” to: “absolute”[^1].
+If we prefer not *to push* the rest of rows down, we can change the position style from: "relative" to: "absolute"[^1].

 ```css
 #customer-icon {